What Is Sustainable Investing? – Everything You Need To Know

 Use a Mutual Fund or ETFs

-Mutual funds and ETFs (Exchange Traded Funds) are the two most used options in sustainable investing.
-They give enough flexibility to hedge your risk and also provide excellent returns as well.
-After deciding on your goals and the companies to invest in, consider using mutual funds or ETFs.
+Mutual funds and ETFs (Exchange Traded Funds) are the most popular sustainable investing options.
+They provide sufficient flexibility for risk hedging while delivering excellent returns.
+After determining your goals and target companies, consider utilizing mutual funds or ETFs.